 Are you passionate about playing sports?
 If so, we can understand how you may feel anxious about starting orthodontic treatment.
 The good news is that you can continue being an athlete, even while wearing traditional metal braces.
 Our orthodontists in Fort Wayne, IN, and surrounding areas can create a custom mouth guard for you to wear to protect your smile.

 Here’s what you can expect while playing a contact sport during orthodontic treatment.
-If you have any questions, please don’t hesitate to reach out to any of our office locations in Indiana and Ohio.
+If you have any questions, please don’t hesitate to reach out to any of our office locations.

 A conventional sports mouth guard is made out of hard plastic.
 While this would normally protect your smile, it can actually do more harm than good if you have traditional metal braces.